 A rule of thumb that can be used to convert contact hours to credit hours is to divide the number of in-class contact hours by 10 for quarter schools and by 15 for semester schools.
 Thus, a 45 hour course would be 4.5 credit hours for quarter-length academic terms and 3 credits at most semester-based institutions.
 Partial credit hours may be rounded up or down, depending on the student's home campus Registrar policies.
-See Appendix XIV for more information.
+See Appendix XIV for more information about how hours are calculated.